JamMeisy/colllege_ics26011_finals/README.md

+## Notes

+Email sign up ending with '@admin.com' have admin access Images should be referenced with a valid image URL, not an image file.

 # Venue Booking App

 The Venue Booking App is a Flutter project designed to streamline the process of booking venues for events.
 Whether it's a seminar, presentation, or any other event, this app provides a user-friendly interface for users to schedule and manage their bookings.